 Sharp Grossmont's program offers classes for children as young as 6 months all the way up to adults in their 90s.

 One class, nicknamed "S.P.L.A.S.H.," is designed for children with special conditions such as cerebral palsy, spina bifida, autism or arthritis, and parents are encouraged to join as co-instructors.
-Another, "Adapted Aquatics," is open to people of all ages who want help achieving individual goals.
-"Arthroswim" is designed specifically for people with arthritis.
+Another, "Adapted Aquatics," is a small group class designed to help people with physical limitations by establishing individual programs to meet their specific fitness goals.
+"AquaMoves" is designed specifically for people with arthritis.

 Others who can benefit from aquatic therapy include people with joint issues, obesity, back problems and pain, or those recovering from injury or surgery.
 Even well-conditioned individuals experience the benefits of water-based movements and exercises.